pipelight/doc.pipelight/guide/why.md

 Pipelight is written in [Rust](https://www.rust-lang.org/), so it's fast!!

-It has the minimum required functions for a cicd tool and give up on features that should be run by specialized softwares.
+It has the minimum required functions for a cicd tool and give up on features that should be run by specialized softwares. (like git for software versionning)

 It doesn't reinvent the wheel by making cumbersom dockerized event listeners, secrets or plugins.
-It implements basic functionnality by beeing tightly coupled to Linux and [Git](https://git-scm.com/).
+It implements basic functionnalities by keeping it's source code tightly coupled to Linux and [Git](https://git-scm.com/).

 ## Quick Automation